 What happens if an assessor does not comply with the electronic assessment data requirement or fails to provide DOR with the required electronic assessment data?

-Failure to comply will result in the filing of a complaint against the assessor's certification with DOR and could result in revocation of certification.
+Failure to comply will result in DOR reviewing the assessor's certification and could result in revocation of certification.

 After all my property records are in an electronic format, do I still need to maintain a paper copy?

 If you can produce a paper copy of the current

 Property Record Card (PA-500) when requested, you are not required to update the paper copy.
 However, annually at the close of the Board of Review, you must produce a paper copy of the Property Record Card for each parcel before making any changes for the coming year.

 Note: Municipalities are required by the State Public Records Board and state law to retain Property Record Cards for seven years.

 Phone: (608) 266-7750